 The Berlin Multi-Facet Personality Inventory: A Comprehensive Measure of Big Five Personality Facets

 Over the last decades, the Five Factor Model (Costa & McCrae, 1992) as well as the Big Five (Goldberg, 1990; Digman, 1990) have become widely accepted models for describing general attributes of personality.
 In both cases, personality is conceived as a hierarchical model which describes individual differences in personality at the dispositional level: One of the most basic, universal, biologically-influenced, and stable layer of inter-individual differences in behavior, cognition, and feeling (McAdams & Pals, 2006).
 This hierarchical conception is relevant to acknowledge behavior from the most specific (nuances) to the more general (domains) differences in personality, through a varying number of mid-level characteristics (facets).
 Most of the research concerning criterion validity of scores from Big Five inventories has focused on the covariation between Big Five scores and relevant external outcomes.
-However, specific dispositional characteristics captured on the facet level might be of utility to provide more complex descriptions of individuality and to predict life outcomes to a major extent (John et al., 2014; Lounsbury, Sundstrom, Loveland, & Gibson, 2002; Paunonen & Ashton, 2001; Ziegler et al., 2014; Ziegler, Danay, Schölmerich, & Bühner, 2010).
+However, specific dispositional characteristics captured on the facet level might be of utility to provide more complex descriptions of individuality and to predict life outcomes to a major extent (John et al., 2014; Lounsbury, Sundstrom, Loveland, & Gibson, 2002; Paunonen & Ashton, 2001; Ziegler et al., 2014; Ziegler, Danay, Schölmerich, & Bühner, 2010; Kretschmar et al., 2018).
 Unfortunately, the number and nature of facets below the Big Five domains is far from being consensual.
 In fact, many different sets of facets have been proposed (see Table 1).
 One potential reason for this proliferation could be that many facet-level models were developed as an elaboration or extension to an existing domain level measure.
 This ad-hoc inception has the disadvantage of potentially limiting the search space for possible facets.
 The current research project was conducted in order to overcome such limitations and develop a facet set spanning an extensive behavior space.

 1.2.
 Different Facet Models